libretro/docs/docs/library/melonds_ds.md

 ### Geometry and timing

-TODO correct these numbers
-- The melonDS DS core's core provided FPS is 59.8983059319
+- The melonDS DS core's core provided FPS is 59.898307800293 FPS.
-- The melonDS DS core's core provided sample rate is 32768 Hz
+- The melonDS DS core's core provided sample rate is 32768 Hz.
-- The melonDS DS core's base width is 256
+- The melonDS DS core's base width depends on the screen layout and configured renderer.
-- The melonDS DS core's base height is 384
+- The melonDS DS core's base height depends on the screen layout and configured renderer.
-- The melonDS DS core's max width is 256
+- The melonDS DS core's max width depends on the screen layout and configured renderer.
-- The melonDS DS core's max height is 384
+- The melonDS DS core's max height depends on the screen layout and configured renderer.
-- The melonDS DS core's core-provided aspect ratio is 2/3
+- The melonDS DS core's core-provided aspect ratio depends on the screen layout and configured renderer.

 ## Wi-fi